Mortgage protection insurance vs. life insurance - what's the difference?

 Income protection insurance

-This kind of policy can help cover costs like an individual’s mortgage repayments if they are unable to work, by providing an income stream that replaces part of the policyholder’s regular income.
+An income protection insurance policy can help cover costs like an individual’s mortgage repayments if they are unable to work, by providing an income stream that replaces part of the policyholder’s regular income.

 - Involuntary job loss